mihaelamj/XcodeTemplateKit/documents/field-parsing-rules/Definitions.md

 ## Overview
 The `Definitions` field provides detailed specifications for each file created by the template, including location, target membership, and generation rules.

+**Important**: This document describes the **data structure** and parsing rules, not semantic interpretation.
+Field names like "Group" and "Path" come directly from Xcode's plist format.
+How these are interpreted (e.g., whether Group refers to file system folders or virtual Xcode groups) is determined by the code generator, not the parser.
+The parser's job is to accurately represent the plist data structure.

 ## Type
 **Dictionary** (optional)